rust-lang/this-week-in-rust/drafts/2014-11-24-this-week-in-rust.md

   feature gate][ascii] as intended.
 * [Struct variants can not be matched as if they were tuple variants][varmatch].
+* There have been [several breaking changes and deprecations to `std::char`][stdchar].
+* Likewise, there have been a number of changes to the code [dealing with raw string and vector processing][raw].

 [enumns]: https://github.com/rust-lang/rust/pull/18973
 [enumns-rfc]: https://github.com/rust-lang/rfcs/blob/master/text/0390-enum-namespacing.md